 Click the link below if this shameless plug for our FreePBX blog post captured your interest.

-To sum up, Nextcloud is awesome, so make sure to add it to your cloud server when you deploy it in the Cloud Portal.
-In closing, I’ll leave you with a sterling dad joke:
+To sum up, Nextcloud is fantastic, so make sure to add it to your cloud server when you deploy it in the Cloud Portal.
+In closing, I'll leave you with a sterling dad joke:

 I hope this blog piece removed any CLOUDiness you may have felt regarding your understanding of Nextcloud, and I hope you have a wonderful day.
 Farewell for now!

 Written by Hostwinds Team / June 4, 2019